i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/overview/actions.md

 automatically created if transfer profile asks to keep it.

-Example : transfer of a *Computer* with a provider defined in accounting informations: if this provider exists only in origin entity, it will be created in destination entity; however, a provider defined in root entity with recursivity enable will not be recreated.
+Example : transfer of a *Computer* with a provider defined in accounting information: if this provider exists only in origin entity, it will be created in destination entity; however, a provider defined in root entity with recursivity enable will not be recreated.